 Label the kids.

-Airports are frantic places, and it’s hard to keep track of everything — kids, passports, luggage, phone, etc. To avoid the unthinkable (lost child situation), have your kid wear a travel wristband with your contact details.
-A parent I know writes the info with a Sharpie on her kid’s arm — a perfect last-minute parent hack if you’re at the airport.
+Airports are frantic places, and it’s hard to keep track of everything — kids, passports, luggage, phones, etc. To avoid the unthinkable (lost child situation), have your kid wear a travel wristband with your contact details.
+A parent I know writes this info with a Sharpie on her kid’s arm — a perfect last-minute parent hack if you’re at the airport.
+Also, consider dressing the kids in bright clothing, such as fluorescent hoodies, so you can easily pick them out in a crowd.

 Stock up on trinkets.

 Before you travel, take a trip to the Dollar Store and buy the craziest small trinkets you can find.
 Try to avoid anything that makes a noise or anything too heavy.
-Simple things like mini slinkies, matching card games or these tried-and-tested travel toys can keep them busy.
+Simple things like mini Slinkies, matching card games or these tried-and-tested travel toys can keep them busy.
 Be sure to stash the toys away so your kid doesn’t see them until you're on the airplane.
 Surprise them with a different toy every hour for maximum enjoyment (and peace).
+Some parents travel with a small bag of fruit loops and string so the kids can make necklaces and have a snack at the same time.

 Mic Drop 🎤